chasefleming/elem-go/examples/htmx-counter/README.md

-# Counter Application with elem-go and htmx
+# Simple Counter Application with elem-go and htmx

 A basic web application demonstrating a simple counter that can be incremented without reloading the page.
 It uses `elem-go` to construct HTML elements programmatically and `htmx` for handling the asynchronous increment of the counter.